influxdata/influxdb-java/README.md

 This is the Java Client library which is only compatible with InfluxDB 0.9 and higher.

+To connect to InfluxDB 0.8.x you need to use influxdb-java version 1.6.

 This implementation is meant as a Java rewrite of the influxdb-go package.
 All low level REST Api calls are available.